You are here: Urology Textbook > Surgery (procedures) > Laparoscopy (1/3)

 The gynecologist Semm is acknowledged as the founder of laparoscopic surgery.
 The development of insufflators , the loop ligation, and various instruments are attributed to him.
 Many laparoscopic procedures were introduced by Semm: e.g. first uterine fibroids (1972 ), ovariectomy (1977 ) and laparoscopic appendectomy (1980).
 After the establishment of laparoscopy in the surgical community (first laparoscopic cholecystectomy by Mouret 1987), urologists slowly began to use laparoscopy.
 Table laparoscopic history informs about the time line of laparoscopic urologic surgery.

 Another milestone in the development of laparoscopic surgical technique is the development of robotic-assisted laparoscopy.
-The only provider in the market is the company Intuitive Surgical with the da Vinci Surgical console.
+The first provider in the market is the company Intuitive Surgical with the da Vinci Surgical console.
 The console consists of two components: a control console for the surgeon and a patient-side robotic unit.
 The da Vinci Surgical console has 3–4 arms depending on the modell which carry the surgical instruments and the camera unit.
 The camera unit provides a true stereoscopic view with magnification of the surgical field.
 In addition, the surgical unit enhances dexterity, greater precision and ergonomic comfort.
 The articulated instruments allow movements that are not possible with rigid standard instruments of laparoscopy.
 In sum, the da Vinci Surgical System enables more complex minimally invasive procedures involving complex dissection or reconstruction (partial nephrectomy, prostatectomy, cystectomy with urinary diversion).

 The main disadvantage are the huge costs consisting of the investment, the maintenance contract with the manufacturer and the need for expensive disposable instruments.
 If 300 cases per year are performed with the da Vinci Surgical console, additional costs of 2500 Euros will have to be calculated per operation.
 So far, randomized trials are lacking which justify the high costs for the health system.